koswald/VBScript/.Net/ReadMe.md

 # ReadMe.md

-The `.Net` folder contains C# examples for creating `.dll` libraries that can be called from VBScript.
+The `.Net` folder contains C# examples for creating `.dll` libraries that can be called from VBScript, extending the power of VBScript.

 ## Compiling and registering